Why Treat Gum Disease?

 Gum disease may start quietly.
 At first, you may notice your gums feel tender or bleed when you brush and floss.
 When plaque and calculus are allowed to accumulate on your teeth, your gums become inflamed and tender before pulling away from your teeth.
 If left unchecked, this infection can cause more than a little pink in the sink, though.
 Gum disease can lead to tooth loss, bone loss, and even cause systemic health conditions like cardiovascular disease, stroke, or diabetes complications.

 Our skilled, caring dental team at Stuparich & Nouel Dental Associates offers the highly effective, minimally invasive treatments you need to keep infection under control and maintain proper oral health for years to come.
-We partner with multiple insurance companies to ensure your entire treatment process is easy and painless.
+We partner with multiple financing companies to ensure your entire treatment process is easy and painless.
 Contact us at the first appearance of symptoms!

 Gum Disease Warning Signs